 Box A15 includes the total amounts of new loans made to participators during the accounting period and will be automatically calculated by FreeAgent based on the information you put into box A10.

 Box A20 includes the amount of tax that will be due to HMRC for the accounting period before any relief for loans repaid is deducted.
-FreeAgent will automatically calculate this figure by applying the rate of 32.5% to the total amount of new loans made during the accounting period in box A15.
+FreeAgent will automatically calculate this figure by applying the tax rate in column C of box A10, to the total amount of new loans made during the accounting period in box A15.

 Part 2: Relief for return payments and/or amounts repaid, released or written off within 9 months